MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/licensing-model-azure-hybrid-benefit-ahb-change.md

 - [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) allows you to use your own SQL Server license with a VM that's running SQL Server.
 - The **HA/DR** license type is used for the [free HA/DR replica](business-continuity-high-availability-disaster-recovery-hadr-overview.md#free-dr-replica-in-azure) in Azure.

 Azure Hybrid Benefit allows the use of SQL Server licenses with Software Assurance ("Qualified License") on Azure virtual machines.
 With Azure Hybrid Benefit, customers aren't charged for the use of a SQL Server license on a VM.
 But they must still pay for the cost of the underlying cloud compute (that is, the base rate), storage, and backups.
 They must also pay for I/O associated with their use of the services (as applicable).
+You can estimate the cost you can save using Azure Hybrid benefit with [Azure Hybrid Benefit Savings Calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator)

+To estimate the cost of Pay as you Go licensing, review [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/)

 According to the Microsoft [Product Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzureServices/EAEAS): "Customers must indicate that they are using Azure SQL Database (Managed Instance, Elastic Pool, and Single Database), Azure Data Factory, SQL Server Integration Services, or SQL Server Virtual Machines under Azure Hybrid Benefit for SQL Server when configuring workloads on Azure."